Xenonesis/Chatty/README.md

 ## Overview

 Bring advanced conversation intelligence to your team.
-ChatSumm captures every message exchanged with Large Language Models (LLMs), stores them in PostgreSQL, and layers intelligence features—summaries, semantic search, and contextual question answering—on top of that history.
+Chatty captures every message exchanged with Large Language Models (LLMs), stores them in PostgreSQL, and layers intelligence features—summaries, semantic search, and contextual question answering—on top of that history.
 The frontend delivers a polished, responsive interface, while the backend exposes a clean REST API for integrations or automation.

 ## What's New